Form 2441: The Child and Dependent Care Credit

 The maximum Child and Dependent Care tax credit is $3,000 for one qualifying child or dependent or $6,000 for two or more qualifying children or dependents.

-Child and Dependent Care Tax Credit: Things to Consider
+Things to consider with Child and Dependent Care Tax Credit

 If your client receives dependent care benefits from their work, these benefits will typically reduce the amount of Child and Dependent Care credit they can claim.
 For example, if your client’s employer pays $5,000 of childcare expenses for your client’s only qualifying child, this completely offsets the $3,000 dollar limit for the credit, and your client would not be able to claim any Child and Dependent Care credit.
 However, if their employer pays only $1,000 of childcare expenses, and your client paid $2,000 or more themselves, they may still claim a Child and Dependent Care Credit of $2,000.